-The Office uses performance measures and targets to measure its progress toward achieving its strategic goals and priorities.
-The following sets out the 2019 Results as compared to Targets for each measure.
+The Office uses performance measures and targets to measure its progress towards achieving its strategic goals and priorities.
+The following sets out the 2020 Results as compared to targets for each measure.
 Measures are grouped under the related goal as set out in the 2017-2021 Strategic Plan.